meshery/meshery/docs/pages/guides/meshery-metrics.md

 type: guide
 ---

-In order to generate report/load testing of your k8s applications, Meshery uses `Grafana` and `Prometheus`.
-Here you can find steps to generate these endpoints in different environments or for different service mesh adapters.
+In order to generate performance test reports of service meshes and their workloads, Meshery uses `Grafana` and/or `Prometheus` as visualization and metrics systems, respectively.
+This document outlines the requirements necessary for Meshery to connect to these systems.
+Steps vary depending upon the service mesh and its configuration.

 * TOC
 {:toc}

-### Istio + Minikube(dev env)
+## Istio + Minikube

-In order for Meshery to gain access to Grafana and Prometheus, their network ports need to be exposed.
+In this scenario, Meshery has deployed Istio to a Kubernetes cluster running in Minikube.
+The service ports of Grafana and Prometheus need to be exposed in order for Meshery to connect to and interact with these visualization and metrics systems.

-**1) Get minikube ip**
+### Get minikube ip

 Retreive the IP address of your Minikube cluster by executing:

 ```
-    $minikube ip
+    $ minikube ip
-    o/p: 172.17.0.2
+    172.17.0.2
 ```

-<i>Note: Istio is installed in `istio-system` namespace and the "BookInfo" sample app is installed in `book-info` namespace.
+<i>Note: Istio is installed in `istio-system` namespace and the "BookInfo" sample app is installed in `default` namespace unless otherwise specified upon deployment of "BookInfo".
 </i>

 **2) Expose Prometheus service**

-a) By default  `prometheus`  spec type is configured to `ClusterIP`.
+a) By default  `prometheus` service spec type is configured to `ClusterIP`.
 You can change it to `NodePort` by executing:

 ```
 $kubectl patch svc prometheus -p '{"spec": {"type": "NodePort"}}' -n istio-system